TritonDataCenter/manta-marlin/docs/index.md

 the jobs bucket.

-**Job workers**
+**Job supervisors**

-To synchronize changes to job state, each job is assigned to one worker at a time.
+To synchronize changes to job state, each job is assigned to one supervisor at a time.
 This assignment is stored in the job object in Moray.
 An assignment is valid as long as the job's modification time (mtime) is within the last WORKER\_TIMEOUT seconds.
 Workers save their jobs periodically to indicate liveness.
-They also poll periodically for unassigned jobs (to pick them up) and jobs that have not been updated within the timeout period (to handle worker failure).
+They also poll periodically for unassigned jobs (to pick them up) and jobs that have not been updated within the timeout period (to handle supervisor failure).

 Managing the streaming, distributed execution of jobs is a complex process.
-The basic idea is that workers query Moray for state changes needing attention (new jobs, new job inputs, and completed tasks) and process them by issuing new tasks, updating job state, and so on.
+The basic idea is that supervisors query Moray for state changes needing attention (new jobs, new job inputs, and completed tasks) and process them by issuing new tasks, updating job state, and so on.
 Each input is processed by locating the corresponding object and writing out either a task assignment (for map tasks) or a taskinput record (for reduce tasks).
-For details, see the worker source.
+For details, see the supervisor source.

 **Compute node agents**

-Like workers, the per-storage-node agents periodically poll Moray for state changes needing attention (newly assigned tasks, cancelled tasks, and so on) and process them by scheduling execution.
+Like supervisors, the per-storage-node agents periodically poll Moray for state changes needing attention (newly assigned tasks, cancelled tasks, and so on) and process them by scheduling execution.
 Agents are responsible for assigning tasks to zones, managing the lifecycle of those zones, keeping track of output, and proxying front-door requests between zones and Manta.
-As tasks complete (successfully or otherwise), the agent writes new updates to Moray that will be processed by the worker.
+As tasks complete (successfully or otherwise), the agent writes new updates to Moray that will be processed by the supervisor.

 **Analysis of distributed system failure modes**